Is Your LinkedIn Prospecting Strategy Drowning in Basic Tools?

 These tools combine LinkedIn functionality with broader CRM capabilities:

-Breakcold: A CRM that integrates with LinkedIn messaging.
+A CRM that integrates with LinkedIn messaging.
 Good for users wanting a unified inbox across LinkedIn and email, though it comes with a "steep learning curve" according to some users.
-Price: $17.5 to $59/month.
+Pricing starts at $29/month.

-LinkedIn Sales Navigator: LinkedIn's premium offering provides advanced search and some lead management features, but at $99/month, it "does not solve core inbox organization issues" according to TryKondo's analysis.
+LinkedIn's premium offering provides advanced search and some lead management features, but at $99/month, it does not solve core inbox organization issues.
+It excels at finding prospects but falls short in conversation management.

 Automation Specialists (Use with Caution)